blueridgeboost/blueridgeboost.github.io/src/content/english/wro.md

   </div>

   <div >
   <p>In addition to the WRO competitions, you'll have the opportunity to explore a variety of other robotics programs and connect with teams passionate about their craft.
-Come on Sunday, August 24th, any time between 9:30 AM and 5PM.
+Come on Sunday, August 24th, any time between 9:30 AM and 5:00 PM.
 Cost: free.
 Free parking available at the Central Grounds Garage. </p>
   <p> <h3>Discover and learn about:</h3>
   <ul>
     <li>FIRST LEGO League